Mahdi-Abdollahii/Hierarchical-Classification-of-Variable-Stars/Data/README.md

 OGLE_IV   : https://drive.google.com/file/d/10dNHKQn2ubI8X7dYR98yfUKbSEahA44N/view?usp=sharing

 For the second step, we need features to classify variable stars by traditional methods like Random Forest (RF) and Support Vector Classification (SVC).
 We used a package named [FEETS](https://feets.readthedocs.io/en/latest/)  for feature extraction and designed a table with selected features.

+Do not hesitate if you have a question about datasets.